prontogui/goexamples/README.md

 # pgui-go-examples
-Examples of Pronto!GUI used in the Go language.
+Examples of ProntoGUI used in the Go language.